nathaniel-m/dotfiles/DEVELOPMENT.md

 ### Why Separate Scripts?
 - `setup-ssh.sh` - Can be run independently
 - `clone-projects.sh` - Can be run independently
+- `setup-mysql.sh` - Can be run independently
-- Modular = easier to maintain
+- Modular = easier to maintain and test

 ### Why Not Oh-My-Zsh by Default?
 - Adds complexity